 No one is saying that immigrants are not worthy to live in this country.
 What needs to be understood is legal citizen status is an earned privilege and not a right that we are lead to believe.
 There is an official orderly legal process that needs to be followed if someone desires permanent entry into our great nation.
 Our federal government needs to be the strong enforcer of our borders instead of wasting time and resources on trivial lawsuits against states that need this enforcement now.
 This is an utmost matter of national security.
 I would vote for the strengthening of our borders to ensure total protection from all known and unknown threats and wouldn’t vote for amnesty for those illegally in our great country.

 Even though there are Federal laws prohibiting it’s use, there are now 23 states with some form of legalized medicinal marijuana laws on the books, 4 of them [Alaska, Colorado, Oregon and Washington] also allow for recreational use.
 About half of those states approved it through pubic referendum, generally with comfortable majority margins.
-I share the typical Libertarian viewpoint on this topic and that’s one of acceptance as long as it doesn’t trample on the rights of others.
+This federal/state conflict cannot exist in a responsible society.
+My viewpoint on this topic is one of acceptance of responsible use as long as it doesn’t trample on the rights of others.
 Participants are still subject to public intoxication and illegal distribution laws.
 I also believe that legalized recreational users forego the right to many of the governmental social services.
 Marijuana is already a highly accessible drug, just as your high school aged child.
 By legalizing it, the criminal element is greatly reduced, tax revenues that never existed are now collected and states can now use these new revenues to cure problems that were likely already there.
 I cautiously await increased abuse reports from these states, but have yet to see one that is troubling over the past several years.

 My belief on Medicare is much the same as my belief on Social Security.
 There are so many people that are depending on Medicare’s promise to be there for them at retirement that this health care option must be protected.
 Just as social security is in danger of insolvency, so too is medicare and without any changes the program will not be able to pay benefits fully in the next 10 years.
 Much like most government spending programs there are limited and unpopular solutions available - add more to the program through tax revenues, limit coverage or lessen benefits.
 There is much confusion as to the exact available numbers and complex data on the survivability of this program, but as a generic belief for me there should be little change for those on medicare now or about to qualify.
 There are currently no planned changes in the funding of this program.
 If providing less benefits is to be avoided, then the current 1.45% rate and the $118,500 taxable ceiling or the .9% premium on income earners over $200,000 must be adjusted upwards to account for expenditure increases.
 With Obamacare in the mix, and diverting funds away from Medicare, there could be any numerous changes to the current program structure or solution.